Jeavon/umbraco7-imagecropper/README.md

 ============================================

 The Image Cropper property editor allows backoffice users to position pre-defined image crops on media items.
-Using the ImageProcessor the images are manipulated on-the-fly.
+Using ImageProcessor, ImageResizer or ImageGen the images are manipulated on-the-fly.

 Requirements
 ============